ReasoningRank: Teaching Student Models to Rank through Reasoning-Based Knowledge Distillation: Ablation Study

-Figure~\ref{fig:training_data_size} i shows the performance of small models trained on 100, 1,000, and 2,000 examples.
+Figure~\ref{fig:training_data_size} shows the performance of small models trained on 100, 1,000, and 2,000 examples.
 Contrary to expectations, increasing data size from 1,000 to 2,000 does not consistently improve performance and sometimes slightly reduces it.
-We observed similar trends across various small models, including Mistral and LLaMA variants, highlighting that adding more data does not always guarantee better performance.
+Similar trends across various small models, including Mistral and LLaMA variants, highlight that adding more data does not always guarantee better performance.